c6o/docs/content/manuals/overview.md

-# Architecture Overview #
+# Manuals

-This diagram illustrates relationship between the c6o Hub Application Registry,  and customer's Kubernetes clusters running the c6o store, the c6o system and installed CodeZero Apps.
+Code Zero is cloud application management system built on Kubernetes.
+This diagram illustrates the relationship between the c6o Hub Application Registry, and your Kubernetes cluster running the c6o Store, the c6o Marina Desktop and System and installed apps.

 ```mermaid
 graph TB